gjanders/SplunkVersionControl/README.md

 - If you are running the newer `splunkversioncontrol_restore_dynamic` dashboard the macros `splunk_vc_name`, `splunk_vc_url`, `splunk_vc_timeout` may need customisation to match your environment.
 In particular the `splunk_vc_name` assumes you have called your SplunkVersionControlRestore modular input "Prod".
 See the macros section of this document for more information
 - Ensure the directory where the git repository will be cloned to is empty (i.e. the git clone can create it)
 - Ensure the git repository has at least 1 commit (i.e. it is initialized and a git checkout master will work if you clone the git repo)
+- Ensure the git repository is not shared with anything other than this particular backup, as other items may be overwritten
 - When you create the Splunk Version Control Backup (via Settings -> Data Inputs -> Splunk Version Control Backup), click "More settings" and set the backup interval you would like (tags will only be created if config has changed within Splunk)
 - When you create the Splunk Version Control Restore (via Settings -> Data Inputs -> Splunk Version Control Restore), if you are using the newer `splunkversioncontrol_restore_dynamic` dashboard then you do not need to set a run interval, if you are using the older method you want to run this on an interval to check if the lookup file has been updated and if a restore is required...